Rape – Does This Evil End At Any Time Soon?

 India is well on its way to being the rape capital of the world.
 For women across India, fear is a constant companion and rape is the stranger they may have to confront at every corner, any road, any public place, at any point in time.
 Rape is a growing problem in today’s society and it is becoming increasingly difficult to ignore the startling statistics about this crime.
 This is becoming the fastest growing crime in India.
 According to the data of the home ministry, India stands third, leaving behind countries like Sri Lanka, Jordan, and Argentina, when it comes to rape cases.

 The heinous offense of ‘rape’ is one of the worst forms of violence against women.
 Rape is the violation of the violence of the private person of a woman and outrage by all means.
 It shatters the entire personality of a woman and pushes her into deep emotional catastrophe.
-It is an inhuman act and a stigma in the society.
-It is a violation of the basic human rights, a violation of the victims most cherished Fundamental Rights, i.e. Right to life and Personal liberty guaranteed under Article 21 of the Indian Constitution.
+It is an inhuman act and a stigma in society.
+It is a violation of basic human rights, a violation of the victims most cherished Fundamental Rights, i.e. Right to life and Personal Liberty guaranteed under Article 21 of the Indian Constitution.
 By committing it, the offender degrades the very soul of the victim.
-The offense of rape has devastating effects on the survivors, which is described as a “beginning of a nightmare”.
+The offence of rape has devastating effects on the survivors, which is described as a “beginning of a nightmare”.
 The aftershocks include depression, fear, guilt complex, suicidal action, diminished sexual interest etc. and above all the stigma attached to the victim and her family which indeed faces virtual social ostracism.

 Rape is, in fact, an act of violence that uses sex as a weapon.
 The researchers have established that rape is motivated by aggression and by the desire to exert power and humiliate the victims.
 While committing rape, he is not, as believed, succumbing to uncontrollable sexual desire but in providing his own masculinity by degrading the victim.
-A rapist derives an eroticised pleasure not from sexual act but through ha horrendous assault on victim’s body.
+A rapist derives an eroticised pleasure not from the sexual acts but through ha horrendous assault on victim’s body.
 Therefore, it may be accepted that the intention of the offender in rape cases is more aggressive than sexual.

 Most of the rapes occur in rural India of all the sections of society, often the most vulnerable victims are Adivasi and Dalits.
 Since time immemorial, the influential members of upper castes have been using rape as a potent weapon to suppress the women of weaker and downtrodden sections of our society.
 Reference may be made to a famous Bhawnvari Devi case where a social worker was gang-raped on September 22, 1992, in her village Bhateri in Rajasthan in the presence of her husband.
 The act of rape was a weapon used by the powerful Gujjar community to teach her lesson because she obstructed a case of child marriage.
 Ironically, this was a part of a government-sponsored campaign against child marriage.
 This case and victim’s subsequent treatment by the police, and court acquittal of the accused attracted widespread national and international media attention and became a landmark episode in India’s women’s rights movement.